 From left to right: The first two maps date back to 1863/67.
 They show a small square building or enclosure within the main enclosure, which can be seen in the bottom right of it.
-The third map from 1876 clearly shows the enclosure clearly, with a sea wall and footpath, which cannot be seen in the 1905/15 image, as it was removed since.
+The third map from 1876 clearly shows the enclosure with a sea wall and footpath, which cannot be seen in the 1905/15 image suggesting it was removed by this time.
 It does not however show the smaller enclosure, which is more likely to be of Victorian origin.
 The small enclosure and footpath could have been used as a coastguard site, although this is only speculation based on similarity to Canvey’s coastguard cottages.
 And the final map from the early 20th Century shows the island as having a square flat area, which is the area inside the enclosure, suggesting it was man-made foundations.

 A 1512 document says how Upper Horse and part of Canvey was paid to be deforested by Lord Appleton.
 It seems that the mystery island’s past will never be revealed to us entirely, although thanks to Robin’s research, we have got far closer to the truth.
 The conclusion has now been come to that the main enclosure is certainly that of a Roman fort, in which the enclosed area would have held around 200 men, of which the strips of marsh that can be seen today are likely to be the foundations of.
 The maps were shown to Time Team’s Professor Phil Harding, who believes the structure may have been used by the Romans to gather salt, but then again the mystery continues, as why would they use such a hard-to-access place instead of the mainland?

 On passing the island from Canvey’s Western Sea Wall, only a grassy raised area, with longer light brown grass, can be seen, were the enclosure remains.
 This is also the only area on the island which is not marsh, showing that the Roman enclosure was artificially built up with mud in which more mainland foliage has grown on.
 The satellite image is from 2006 and clearly shows the peculiar man-made earthworks.